alexander-pastukhov/eyelinkReader/README.md

 library("devtools"); install_github("alexander-pastukhov/edfR", dependencies=TRUE)
 ```

-At the moment, this works for me on Linux but not Windows and Mac at the moment.
+At the moment, this works for me on Linux but not Windows and Mac.
 The latter I don't have, so I would appreciate any help with Mac OS X platform.

 ## Manuals